-The Notes also provide that the Operating Partnership will not, directly or indirectly, declare, make or incur any liability to make any Restricted Payment (as defined in the Note Agreement and including distributions to the Partnership), except that the Operating Partnership may declare, make or incur a liability to make a Restricted Payment during each fiscal quarter, if: (a) the amount of such Restricted Payment, together with all other Restricted Payments during such quarter, do not exceed Available Cash with respect to the immediately preceding quarter; and (b) no default or event of default exists before such Restricted Payment and after giving effect thereto.
+The Notes also will provide that the Operating Partnership will not, directly or indirectly, declare, make or incur any liability to make any Restricted Payment (as defined in the Note Agreement and including distributions to the Partnership and repurchases of Units), except that the Operating Partnership may declare, make or incur a liability to make a Restricted Payment once during each calendar quarter, if: (a) the amount of such Restricted Payment does not exceed Available Cash for the immediately preceding quarter; and (b) no default or event of default exists before such Restricted Payment and after giving effect thereto.
 The Note Agreement provides that in the quarter preceding a quarter in which an interest payment is to be made on the Notes, Available Cash is required to reflect a reserve equal to 50% of the interest to be paid on the Notes.
 In addition, in the third, second and first quarters preceding a quarter in which a scheduled principal payment is to be made on the Notes, Available Cash is required to reflect a reserve equal to 25%, 50% and 75%, respectively, of the principal amount to be repaid on such payment date.